cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 ## General Configuration

-Before choosing a method of syncing a node, make sure to walk through the basic setup and configuration.
-Operators will need to initialize gaiad, download the genesis file for `cosmoshub-4`, and set persistent peers and/or seeds for startup.
+Make sure to walk through the basic setup and configuration.
+Operators will need to initialize `gaiad`, download the genesis file for `cosmoshub-4`, and set persistent peers and/or seeds for startup.

 ### Initialize Chain